This post is also available in: Indonesia (Indonesian)

 After 90 days have passed, the liquidator can make a settlement by selling assets that have previously been assessed with the services of an independent appraiser, followed by distributing the assets to their creditors.
 In the event that there is still residual wealth from the liquidation, the remaining balance must be returned to the shareholders.

-In the event that the announcement has been made, the Minister will record the expiry of the legal entity status of the company and erase the name of the company from the list of companies followed by an announcement in the State Gazette of the Republic of Indonesia until the liquidation of the company is settled and announced in the state news and additional state news and two newspapers.
+After the announcement, the Minister will record the expiry of the legal entity status of the company and erase the name of the company from the list of companies followed by an announcement in the State Gazette of the Republic of Indonesia until the liquidation of the company is settled and announced in the state news and additional state news and two newspapers.
 Until then, the company is considered to be still alive.

 The liquidator is responsible for the announcements.
 The liquidation is not deemed effective until the report has been done.